pret/pokeplatinum/INSTALL.md

     Press 'Y' when prompted to confirm the installation.

-4. Continue with the [building instructions](#Downloading_the_repository).
+4. Continue with the [building instructions](#2-downloading-the-repository).
 Make sure to always use the plain MSYS environment, other environments will not work.

 ### Windows Subsystem for Linux

+***NOTE***: These instructions are written for WSL version 1; if you are using WSL version 2, follow the instructions below for [Linux](#linux).

 1. Open [Windows Powershell **as Administrator**](https://i.imgur.com/QKmVbP9.png), and run the following command (Right Click or Shift+Insert is paste in the Powershell).